 2. Prioritize Security During Development

-“We are seeing lack of familiarity with secure coding concepts resulting in vulnerabilities, some of them a decade old, incorporated into final designs.
+“We are seeing a lack of familiarity with secure coding concepts resulting in vulnerabilities, some of them a decade old, incorporated into final designs.
 Because updating IoT devices by nature is more challenging, many remain vulnerable even after patches are issued, and often patches are not even developed,” explains Lawrence Munro, VP of Trustwave SpiderLabs.

 Fortunately, the solution is simple: Organizations that want to stay competitive and secure moving forward need to prioritize security during the development phase of IoT applications.